codacy/codacy-mcp-server/README.md

 The following tools are available through the Codacy MCP Server:

-### Repository Management
+### Organization and Repository Management

+- `codacy_list_organizations`: List organizations with pagination support.
-- `codacy_list_repositories`: List repositories in an organization with pagination support.
+- `codacy_list_organization_repositories`: List repositories in an organization with pagination support.
+- `codacy_get_repository_with_analysis`: Get repository with analysis information, including metrics for Grade, Issues, Duplication, Complexity, and Coverage.

 ### Code Quality and Analysis